American Express Dispute CenterHow to File and Respond to Amex Disputes

 In a Nutshell

 American Express payment disputes present a unique challenge for merchants.
 But understanding how the Amex Dispute Center works is a great first step for any merchant.
-In will In this article, we’ll tour the Dispute Center.
+In this article, we’ll tour the Dispute Center.
 We will describe its primary functions and explain the various dispute processes.
 We’ll also identify the situations under which you should file a dispute, and discuss the differences between Amex disputes and traditional chargebacks.

 Acceptable Reasons to Dispute an Amex Charge

-One’s right to open a dispute on questionable credit card charges is protected by law.
+The cardholder’s right to open a dispute on questionable credit card charges is protected by law.
 However, the case has to meet some basic requirements:

 The disputed charge is a legitimate error